ogochukwu-ezeogu/Heart-Disease-Risk-2026/README.md

 Mean in group 0 (no heart disease): 1.809
 Mean in group 1 (heart disease):    2.415

-Interpretation: patients with heart disease had a significantly higher mean LDL/HDL ratio (2.42) than those without (1.81) — a difference of roughly 0.61, with a 95% confidence interval (0.570 to 0.644) that does not cross zero.
+Interpretation: Patients with heart disease had a significantly higher mean LDL/HDL ratio (2.42) than those without (1.81) — a difference of roughly 0.61, with a 95% confidence interval (0.570 to 0.644) that does not cross zero.
 This confirms, with formal statistical evidence, that the LDL/HDL ratio's relationship with heart disease identified in the exploratory analysis is real and substantial, not merely correlational.

 ### Wearable Ownership: Testing for Confounding